 Saturn’s rings should be visible in even the smallest telescope at a magnification of 25 times.
 A good 3-inch scope at 50x magnification will show the rings as distinctly separate from the ball of the planet.

-But, at the end of the day, the quality of the optics, the dust in the atmosphere, optical coatings, and filters you use will make the difference.
+But, keep in mind, the quality of the optics, the dust in the atmosphere, optical coatings, and filters you use will affect what you see.

 Working out magnification and eyepiece size